 - Your academics come first, so you can only work up to 20 hours a week.

-- You must be enrolled in at least 6 credit hours a semester, with the exception of the summer semester.
+- You must be enrolled in at least six credit hours a semester, with the exception of the summer semester.

 - You must be making satisfactory academic progress and not be on academic probation or suspension (see Board Policy 5.43).

-- You cannot work during scheduled class time, even if class is cancelled.
+- You cannot work during scheduled class time, even if class is canceled.

 - You are responsible for compliance with the Family Educational Rights and Privacy Act (FERPA) and other regulations with regard to confidentiality of and access to student and other institutional records.